aasirvalji/port-host/README.md

 ### NFT domains browser compatability

-The following is a list of compatible browsers or UnstoppableDomains NFT websites:
+The following is a list of compatible browsers for UnstoppableDomains NFT websites:

-Opera has native support for desktop and mobile.
+- Opera has native support for desktop and mobile.
-Brave has native support for desktop and mobile.
+- Brave has native support for desktop and mobile.
+- Google Chrome does not natively support these domains.
+You need the [Unstoppable Extension](https://chrome.google.com/webstore/detail/unstoppable-extension/beelkklmblgdljamcmoffgfbdddfpnnl?hl=en) to access all Unstoppable Top Level Domains.
+- Firefox does not natively support these domains.
+You need the [Unstoppable Extension](https://addons.mozilla.org/en-CA/firefox/addon/unstoppable-extension/) to access all Unstoppable Top Level Domains.
-Google Chrome Extension (supports all Unstoppable Top Level Domains) Firefox Extension (supports all Unstoppable Top Level Domains) Unstoppable Browser (supports .crypto and .zil)
+- Unstoppable Browser has native support (supports .crypto and .zil).

 [Source](https://docs.unstoppabledomains.com/use-cases/support-ud-browser/)